Mohamedmohsenn/Best-Flights-using-A-star-algorithm/README.md

 # Best-Flights-using-A-star-algorithm
 Program helps you to get the Best Flights(less distance and time) from one city to another using A* algorithm

+input:
+The input is something like that : source,destination,[start available day,end] Cairo,Aswan,[tue,friday]

+conditions :
+- No flight takes more than 24 hours.
+- All flights duration is within only one week start from Saturday 0:00 to friday 23:59

 System Component :